 Celta Vigo, 2015–

-Since his departure from Liverpool in 2014, where at the age of 26 he struggled to secure regular first-team football in an attack that was led by Daniel Sturridge, Luis Suárez Raheem Sterling, and Philippe Coutinho at their collective peak, Iago Aspas has scored more than 100 goals and recorded more 30 assists.
-So crucial has he become to Celta Vigo that he has been labelled the “Messi of Moana” in recognition of both his influence and the fact he is from and again lives in the small town of the same name close to Vigo.
+Since his departure from Liverpool in 2014, where at the age of 26 he struggled to secure regular first-team football in an attack that was led by Daniel Sturridge, Luis Suárez Raheem Sterling, and Philippe Coutinho at their collective peak, Iago Aspas has scored more than 100 goals and recorded more than 30 assists.
+So crucial has he become to Celta Vigo that he has been labelled the "Messi of Moana" in recognition of both his influence and the fact he is from and again lives in the small town of the same name close to Vigo.

 Being under-appreciated has proved a recurring theme in his career – he perhaps could have proved what Liverpool needed when Suarez left that same summer and Sturridge's injury problems truly began.
 Even Spain's manager Luis Enrique, who oversaw another exciting attack in Suárez, Neymar and Lionel Messi at Barcelona, recognised he had once misjudged him.
 "It is important to recognise when you have made a misjudgement or a mistake on someone and that was the case on Iago Aspas," he said.
 “Since seeing him in training, I must admit I previously underappreciated him."

 Though Aspas’ time at Liverpool and Sevilla was not as successful as he might have hoped, his experience at those clubs proved crucial in his development as a player.
 At Celta, he is a distinguished, cultured and versatile player who leads by example.